 The way to grow your sales like Adidas is by creating an integrated ecosystem of marketing channels.
 And with eCommerce, you’re really able to create that omnichannel experience of attracting new leads and delighting customers through using multiple channels.
 And you can do that strategically and very effectively.

-Flexibility and better customer service for customers
+Flexibility and better fulfillment

 Why did Amazon take off?
 Largely because they were able to provide greater flexibility and an improved service to their customers.
 Amazon Prime offered free 2-day shipping to select items and set a new standard for eCommerce brands.